tbennun/Elemental/include/El/core/DistMatrix/Element/README.md

 We are now ready to describe the contents of this folder (in addition to this file):

--  `Abstract.hpp`: The underlying distribution-agnostic base class
+-  `AbstractDistMatrix.hpp`: The underlying distribution-agnostic base class
 -  `CIRC_CIRC.hpp`: The `<T,CIRC,CIRC>` specialization, which provides a
    distributed matrix where only one process owns data.
 It provides a simple mechanism for forming a matrix on a single process and then redistributing